JR-Central Transport Service Jōhoku Line: Future connections with Kachigawa Station

 The line was originally planned to directly connect with the JR Chuo Line's Kachigawa Station in 2009, although this was not done.
 The operating company TKJ and the related JR Central refuse to upgrade the infrastructure of the line, citing lack of profitability.
-Currently, the line's Kachigawa Station is about 500 meters away from the Chuo line, and has an empty space between the two island platforms for the line's future direct connection with the Johoku Line.
+Currently, the line's Kachigawa Station is about 500 m away from the Chuo Line, and has an empty space between the two island platforms for the line's future direct connection with the Johoku Line.